 Conclusion

 Citizens in Northern Ireland could be forgiven for not jumping for joy over New Decade, New Approach.
 Previous agreements – and there have been several since 1998 – have kickstarted devolution to great fanfare only to disappoint further down the line.
 Whilst we cannot rule out the same fate for New Decade, New Approach, the deal’s achievements are worth recognising.
 The institutions cannot collapse as easily as before and this, given what has transpired during the past three years, is certainly a welcome change.
-Equally welcome are changes to the Petition of Concern which remove it from the gift of any one party, require members to justify its use, and prohibit the vetoing of motions seeking to sanction MLAs and ministers found guilty of misconduct.
+Equally welcome are changes to the Petition of Concern which remove it from the gift of any one party, require members to justify its use, and prohibit the vetoing of motions seeking to sanction members found guilty of misconduct.
 The 30-signature threshold is now that much harder to reach given that the Speaker and his/her deputies cannot sign a petition – a rule that also has the effect of bolstering their impartiality.
 As far as Executive ministers are concerned, their conduct (and that of their special advisors) is more rigorously regulated and will be scrutinised by no fewer than three Commissioners for Ministerial Standards.
 Should parties opt to form the official Opposition at a later date, they do so in the knowledge of greater financial resources.
 These reforms do not come close to a panacea for the Assembly and Executive’s shortcomings, however the periodic reviews stipulated by New Decade, New Approach – some occurring as often as every six months – leave open the potential for further improvements.

 Compromises reached between two ostensibly hard-line parties on highly divisive issues – the Irish language, Troubles-related investigations, an Armed Forces Covenant etc. – offer a glimpse of what genuine power-sharing, animated by the spirit of accommodation, could look like.
 To be sure, a return to zero-sum culture games in the near future is not unlikely, thus the real test for the language and culture bodies established by New Decade, New Approach has yet to come.
 The more immediate challenge for the Northern Ireland Executive will be to deliver on the highly ambitious promises made in New Decade, New Approach on limited financial resources.
 Should more money not be forthcoming from the UK Treasury, the Executive faces a tough choice of rolling back on some of its pledges or raising the necessary finances through a rise in rates, tuition fees, or the introduction of water charges.
 If initial reaction to these revenue raising ideas is anything to go by, the Executive need not look very far to find its first ‘complex policy issue’ for deliberation in a Citizens’ Assembly.